GustavoGomez092/sauron/README.md

-# Sauron WordPress Plugin
+# struck WordPress Plugin

-Sauron is a WordPress plugin designed to log user actions and generate comprehensive reports, enhancing your website's security and user activity monitoring.
+struck is a WordPress plugin designed to log user actions and generate comprehensive reports, enhancing your website's security and user activity monitoring.

 ## Features